t81dev/ternary-fabric/docs/TFMBS_Research_Paper.md

 #### 1.3 Contributions
 In this paper, we propose the **Ternary Fabric / Multi-Bit System (TFMBS)** to address these challenges.
 Throughout this paper, **one operation (OP) denotes a single ternary accumulate ($s(w,x)$)** rather than a floating-point FLOP.
 Our contributions include:
 - **Ternary-Native Architecture:** A hardware fabric composed of parallel tiles and "Ternary Lanes" that execute balanced-ternary arithmetic using gated logic instead of multipliers.
-- **PT-5 Packing Format:** A high-density encoding scheme that packs 5 trits into a single 8-bit byte, achieving 95.1% storage efficiency and maximizing bus utilization.
+- **PT-5 Packing Format:** A high-density encoding scheme that packs 5 trits into a single 8-bit byte, achieving ≈94.5% physical utilization and maximizing bus utilization.
 - **Zero-Skip Optimization:** A hardware-level optimization that suppresses clocking and memory access for zero-valued operands, exploiting the natural sparsity of ternary models.
 - **Predictive Multi-Fabric Orchestration:** A system-level orchestration layer that uses a 5-kernel lookahead window to minimize inter-fabric data movement through residency-aware scheduling and kernel fusion.
 - **Unified Software Stack:** A software-defined interposer and emulator that allow existing AI applications to leverage ternary acceleration with minimal modification.